DexterGX/DexterGX/README.md

 - 👋 Hi, I’m @DexterGX.
 - 👀 I’m interested in Animes, Coding, and League of Legends.
 - 🌱 I’m currently learning C# and Python.
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m looking to collaborate in nothing at the moment.
 - 📫 You can reach me at my email: diego.prgama00@gmail.com
 - ⚡ Fun fact: I am Masters Rank in Leage of Legends